From Small Acorns

 At the core of Wild Things is the mutually beneficial relationship between nature and communities.

 “The sorts of activities we’re offering are needed now more than ever,” he reflects.
 “Even if we had to adapt or reduce their scale, we still had to get out there.
+We decided to develop a multi-lateral approach, where we’re running parallel courses side-by-side which would allow us multi-generational engagement between different groups.

 “At the core of the project, we developed a programme called ‘Community Roots’ which includes everybody that participates in their own strand of the Silver Saplings project, whether they’re five- years-old or 95-years-old.
 In that sense, we wanted to bring the whole community together around nature, to celebrate it, to learn about it and protect it.”